A Survey of Constraint Formulations in Safe Reinforcement Learning: Discussion

 \subsection{Formulation and Algorithm Selection}

-As we have discussed in this paper, when we adopt the safe RL paradigm, there are two main steps: 1) \textit{problem formulation} and 2) \textit{policy optimization}.
+As mentioned earlier, when we adopt the safe RL paradigm, there are two main steps: 1) \textit{problem formulation} and 2) \textit{policy optimization}.
 Based on the survey results, let us discuss how to solve safe RL problems via constraints.

 \paragraph{Problem formulation.} As presented in Section~\ref{sec:common_formulations}, constraint formulations in safe RL are divided into two classes: one based on $\mbE_\pi$ and the other based on $\mbP_\pi$.
 Constraint formulations with expectation $\mbE_\pi$ (i.e., Problems~\ref{problem:expected_cumulative_safety} - \ref{problem:expected_gse}) represent the safety constraints using the expected value, which focuses on the ``averaged'' performance of safety.
 On the other hand, constraint formulations based on $\mbP_\pi$ (i.e., Problems~\ref{problem:almost_surely} - \ref{problem:as_gse}) require an agent to guarantee safety almost surely.
 When the problem is formulated based on $\mbP_\pi$, the achieved safety level is usually higher by nature.
 Still, there is also a drawback that the reward performance is usually lower due to stricter safety constraints.
 Which formulation to adopt should depend on which level of safety is faced with the problem.